0xBl4nk/CappuccinoPy/README.md

 # About CappuccinoPy

-- This converter will create the exact measure for your cappuccino recipe from the grandiose Rafaella Ballerini!
+- This converter will create the exact measure for your cappuccino recipe from Rafaella Ballerini!

-- Este conversor criará a medida exata para sua receita de capuccino gelado da grandiosa Rafaella Ballerini!
+- Este conversor criará a medida exata para sua receita de capuccino gelado da Rafaella Ballerini!

 # How to use this tool